moby/moby/docs/sources/userguide/dockervolumes.md

 create it for you.

 > **Note:**
-> This is not available from a `Dockerfile` due the portability
+> This is not available from a `Dockerfile` due to the portability
 > and sharing purpose of it.
 As the host directory is, by its nature,
+> host-dependent, a host directory specified in a `Dockerfile` probably
-> host-dependent it might not work all hosts.
+> wouldn't work on all hosts.

 Docker defaults to a read-write volume but we can also mount a directory read-only.